 Changing this setting can reduce the number of fake or malicious accounts that will try to add you in order to send you scams and malware.

-3. With this setting turned off, your account will not come up in search engine results and will not be suggested to users who you are not already connected with.
+- With this setting turned off, your account will not come up in search engine results and will not be suggested to users with whom you are not already connected.

 Two-factor authentication (2FA) can prevent someone from logging into your account on a different device even if they have your password information.

-When new forms of malware are discovered, companies like TikTok update their apps in order to protect the apps from these viruses.
-Be sure to always keep TikTok up to date with the most recent patch, to take advantage of these protections.
+When new forms of malware are discovered, companies like TikTok update their apps to protect against these viruses.
+Be sure to always keep TikTok up to date with the most recent patch to take advantage of these protections.
 Since companies can’t always catch every new virus before it spreads, you should consider installing some form of antivirus on the device on which you use TikTok.

 VPNs are powerful services that hide your real IP address and encrypt your internet traffic in order to keep your identity, location, and data private.
 Since VPNs allow you to choose IP addresses around the world, the TikTok app won’t be able to use your real IP address to geolocate you.

 However, geo-spoofing can cause some problems, depending on where the VPN routes your IP address to.
 For instance, if you route your IP address to a location where TikTok is banned, the app may not work.
-Conversely, if you reside in a region where TikTok is banned, you can choose an IP address in an area where TikTok is allowed, in order to use the app.
+Conversely, if you reside in a region where TikTok is banned, you can choose an IP address in an area where TikTok is allowed to use the app.
+We cover step-by-step instructions for how to use TikTok with a VPN.

 Best VPNs for TikTok